 The Bucket Drill - Golf Shoulder Turn

-Sorry, you do not have access to this video.
+Sorry, you need to be a member to access this video.

 The Bucket Drill is one that provides a very simple and clear picture on how to rotate correctly in the backswing and how to avoid tilting and the dreaded right hand above the left during the takeaway.